awsdocs/amazon-eks-user-guide/doc_source/create-managed-node-group.md

 ------

 Now that you have a working Amazon EKS cluster with nodes, you're ready to start installing Kubernetes add\-ons and deploying applications to your cluster\.
 The following documentation topics help you to extend the functionality of your cluster\.
 + The [IAM principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) that created the cluster is the only principal that can make calls to the Kubernetes API server with `kubectl` or the AWS Management Console\.
 If you want other IAM principals to have access to your cluster, then you need to add them\.
-For more information, see [Enabling IAM principal access to your cluster](add-user-role.md) and [Required permissions](view-kubernetes-resources.md#view-kubernetes-resources-permissions)\.
+For more information, see [Grant access to Kubernetes APIs ](grant-k8s-access.md) and [Required permissions](view-kubernetes-resources.md#view-kubernetes-resources-permissions)\.
 + We recommend blocking Pod access to IMDS if the following conditions are true:
   + You plan to assign IAM roles to all of your Kubernetes service accounts so that Pods only have the minimum permissions that they need\.
   + No Pods in the cluster require access to the Amazon EC2 instance metadata service \(IMDS\) for other reasons, such as retrieving the current AWS Region\.